ethic-seido/iode_documentation/docs/index.md

 ---
-description: to get started using the service
+description: to get started using the online service
 icon: simple/readthedocs
 ---
 # Welcome to ES/IODE: Your reliable online scientific research service